mlange-42/arche/docs/content/guide/queries/index.md

 Queries ({{< api ecs Query >}}) are the heart of Arche's query engine.
 They allow for very fast retrieval and iteration of entities with certain components.

-{{% notice style="blue" icon="exclamation" title="Important" %}}
+> [!IMPORTANT]
-Queries are for one-time utilization.
+> Queries are for one-time utilization.
-A query can be iterated through only once, and a new one must be created before every loop.
+> A query can be iterated through only once, and a new one must be created before every loop.
-Contrary, the underlying [Filters](./filters) should be stored and re-used.
+> Contrary, the underlying [Filters](./filters) should be stored and re-used.
-{{% /notice %}}

 {{< toc >}}